Current Article

 Dec 14, 2025

-Adaptive lighting: Light where people actually are
+Adaptive lighting: Light where people really are

 Safety and control: When the city can "read" the light

-For municipal utilities and municipalities, this means:
+For municipal utilities and cities, this means:

 • Maintenance becomes more predictable because defects and anomalies are detected early.

-Connected lights as a Smart City platform
+Connected lights as a smart city platform

-Retrofit as a quick lever for energy efficiency
+Retrofitting as a quick lever for energy efficiency

-This is precisely where ENVIOTECH positions itself: with scalable retrofitting solutions for existing street lighting, combined with sensors, IoT connectivity, and central control.
-The goal is not to make the night brighter – but rather to provide the right light at the right time and give municipalities more control over energy, operations, and safety.
+This is exactly where ENVIOTECH positions itself: with scalable retrofitting solutions for existing street lighting, combined with sensors, IoT connectivity, and central control.
+The goal is not to make the night brighter – but to provide the right light at the right time and give municipalities more control over energy, operations, and safety.

 More about smart retrofit solutions from ENVIOTECH